lehner-lab/dimsumms/README.md

 This stage ('dimsumms_errormodel_leaveoneout') performs leave-one-out cross validation on published DMS datasets to benchmark error model performance.
 The preprocessed datasets are supplied with the [Required Data](#required-data).
 To reproduce the full workflow, download the [Variant Count Data](#variant-count-data) and set the 'rerun_raw' option to TRUE.

+## Stage 5: Hierarchical abundance of DMS experiments

+This stage ('dimsumms_hierarchical_abundance') produces the cartoon in Figure 1B.

+## Stage 6: Scatterplot matrices of Input and Output sample variant counts for doubles from real DMS datasets

+This stage ('dimsumms_real_bottleneck_scatterplot_matrices') produces the scatterplots shown in Supplementary Figure 9.
+To run this stage, download the [Variant Count Data](#variant-count-data) and set the 'rerun_raw' option to TRUE.

+## Stage 7: Bottleneck simulations

+This stage ('dimsumms_bottleneck_simulations') simulates DNA extraction, library and replicate bottlenecks in DMS data.
+To run this stage, download the [Variant Count Data](#variant-count-data) and set the 'rerun_raw' option to TRUE.